scala/docs.scala-lang/style/method-invocation.md

 most basic operation of any given method.
 Resist the urge to omit parentheses simply to save two characters!

-### Suffix Notation
+## Postfix Notation

-Scala allows methods of arity-0 to be invoked using suffix notation:
+Scala allows methods that take no arguments to be invoked using postfix notation:

+    // recommended
     names.toList

-    // is the same as
+    // discourage

-    names toList // Unsafe, don't use!
+    names toList

 This style is unsafe, and should not be used.
 Since semicolons are optional, the compiler will attempt to treat it as an infix method if it can, potentially taking a term from the next line.

     names toList
     val answer = 42        // will not compile!